 Everyone has an opinion – and often it’s on how you should run your life.
-But there must be a way to decide if the advice people offer so freely is any good or not.
+But there must be a way to decide if the advice people offer so freely online and off is any good.

-When I asked readers last week what blogging voices we should trust, at least one of you said we shouldn’t trust anyone and instead read posts or take other advice only for whatever positive inspiration it can provide.
+When I asked readers of a previous blogging project who we should trust, at least one said we shouldn’t trust anyone and instead read posts or take other advice only for whatever positive inspiration it can provide.

-That’s good, uh, advice, actually.
+That’s good, uh, advice.
 Listen to lots of people and trust no one.
 Then, you won’t be damaged or disappointed if the advice or the source goes bad.
-Seeing advice as inspiration also allows us to mull over the concepts and come up with a set of actions that are uniquely our own.
+Seeing advice as inspiration also allows us to mull over the concepts offered to us and come up with a set of actions that are uniquely our own.

 Sometimes, however, I’d like some advice – some guidance on what to do next or how to handle a situation that’s in front of me.
-I’d like to know if an educated observer sees flaws in a plan or if someone has experience in an area that proves or disproves my assumptions.
+I’d like to know if an educated observer sees flaws in my plan or if someone has experience with a situation that proves or disproves my assumptions.

-But how can we decide if the advice on offer is good advice or ill-advised?
+But how can we decide if the advice on offer here or anywhere else is good or ill-advised?

-Here’s are three advice tests I think might work.
+Here’s are three advice tests I think might work for you:

 1. The Source Test

-By far the least reliable of the three advice tests because even good sources sometimes offer bad advice, the Source Test still has great value.
+This assessment is by far the least reliable of these three advice tests because even good sources sometimes offer bad advice.
+Still, the Source Test still has great value.

-To determine if a source is reliable — and therefore if the advice might be good — consider the source’s
+To determine if a source is reliable — and therefore if the advice provided by it might be good — consider the source’s:

-- education, experience and credentials on the subject at hand
+- Education, experience and credentials on the specific subject at hand

-- general reliability and trustworthiness as a person and on other subjects
+- General reliability and trustworthiness on other subjects

-For example, I have education, experience and credentials in journalism, including a degree in Communication with a sequence in Broadcast Management.
-I also hope I’ve proved myself to be a trustworthy source of information on some topics.
-I even interned at a small TV station in Dallas.
+For example, I have education, experience and credentials in journalism, including a degree in Communication with a sequence in Broadcast Management and a minor in Business.
+I hope I’ve proved myself online and elsewhere to be a trustworthy source of information on topics related to my education.

 But I’ve never been employed full-time at a TV station.
-So I don’t completely pass the Source Test for advice on breaking into television news, despite the fact that I have some knowledge and opinions on the topic.
+So I don’t completely pass the Source Test for advice on breaking into television news, for example, even though I have some knowledge and opinions on the topic.

 2. The Evidence Test